Karen Symms Gallagher

 Dean Gallagher’s distinguished career has established her reputation as one who transforms educational organizations to successfully achieve their goals.
 In 2009, the Rossier School, under Dean Gallagher, launched its groundbreaking online Master of Arts in Teaching program, the first of its kind from a major research university.
 Eight years later, the on-ground and online MAT programs have graduated 3,800 highly prepared teachers from around the country and the world, the majority of whom are teaching in hard-to-staff schools.
-For MAT students' fieldwork, the program partners with almost 5,000 individual schools and 1,842 districts
+For MAT students' fieldwork, the program partners with 5,000 individual schools and nearly 2,000 districts.

 Dean Gallagher is a leader of the Rossier team that opened USC Hybrid High School in September 2012.
 This LAUSD public charter school, of which the dean chairs the oversight board, uses technology in a fully blended and rigorous curriculum along with self-paced learning to assure that 100 percent of its graduates are accepted into a four-year university.
 About 80% of the students, mirroring USC’s urban neighborhood, qualify for free or reduced-price lunch, an indicator of children living in poverty.
 The network is run by Ednovae, a charter management company founded by USC Rossier, and has now expanded to five high schools in Los Angeles and Orange counties.